varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 ---
 # Data Vault Accelerator

-## On Data Vault modelling
+## On Data Vault modeling

-This guide provides information on the Accelerator but assumes a sound understanding of the Data Vault modelling approach.
+This guide provides information on the Accelerator but assumes a sound understanding of the Data Vault modeling approach.

 ### Watch Recordings

 #### 04. BimlFlex - Data Vault Accelerator

-In this session, we discuss the various modelling and configuration options available with BimlFlex.
+In this session, we discuss the various modeling and configuration options available with BimlFlex.

 ![BimlFlex Data Vault Accelerator](https://www.youtube.com/watch?v=opwapU7HZMM?rel=0&autoplay=0)

 ### Introduction to the Accelerator

-The Accelerator provides a quick-start opportunity with a best effort, technical modelling of Data Vault constructs out of the source metadata.
-It is configurable and provides a preview that can be rerun as many times as necessary so that the initial Data Vault modelling can be completed faster than through manual metadata modelling.
+The Accelerator provides a quick-start opportunity with a best effort, technical modeling of Data Vault constructs out of the source metadata.
+It is configurable and provides a preview that can be rerun as many times as necessary so that the initial Data Vault modeling can be completed faster than through manual metadata modeling.

-It is important to remember that the Data Vault modelling approach is based around **Core Business Concepts** (CBC) that are built upon **Enterprise Wide Business Keys** (EWBK) to allow for intra-systems integrations.
-The Accelerator does it’s best to derive this from the source metadata but there is a need for a modeler with enterprise knowledge to translate the data and events into a source system agnostic model.
+It is important to remember that the Data Vault modeling approach is based around **Core Business Concepts** (CBC) that are built upon **Enterprise-Wide Business Keys** (EWBK) to allow for intra-systems integrations.
+The Accelerator does it's best to derive this from the source metadata but there is a need for a modeler with enterprise knowledge to translate the data and events into a source-system agnostic model.
 The Accelerator makes it easy to get started and iterate through variations so that the analysts and subject matter experts can validate and tune the model to best match business processes.

 ### Starting Point